fortyoneplustwo/notestamp/README.md

 *Note: your component must pass a forward ref that points to the controller.*

 ## Media Renderer
-Add your custom component to the children of the `MediaRenderer` component.
+Add your custom component as a child of the `MediaRenderer` component.
 This essentially makes the app aware of your custom component.

 ```
 const Media = React.forwardRef(({ type=null, src=null, onClose}, ref) => {